bill-ahmed/mando_bot/README.md

 ### Configuration
 #### General Config
-The bot requires a `config.json` file in the root directory, with the following base format:
+The bot requires a file `src/config/config.json` with the following base format:

 ```json
 {